22 Sep Ankle Sprains: Causes, Rehab, and Treatment Strategies

 Should I Take Pain Medication?

 Ultimately this is a question of preference and your pain tolerance.
-NSAIDS like motrin, advil, and celebrix are considered over the counter and readily available to most individuals.
+NSAIDs like Motrin, Advil, and Celebrex are considered over the counter and readily available to most individuals.
 While they can decrease pain and swelling after an ankle sprain, there is newer ongoing research on the potential negative effects on NSAIDs as they delay and suppress the body’s natural healing process.
 Our body initially heals through inflammation, so do we want to limit it?
-In our opinion (not medical advice), take NSAIDS early on if you absolutely need to, but discontinue them as soon as your pain and swelling are under control.
+In our opinion (not medical advice), take NSAIDS early on if you absolutely need to and can’t handle the pain, but discontinue them as soon as your pain and swelling are under control (1).

 Should I Use An Ankle Brace?

 Yes!
 Early on, a lace-up or semi-rigid ankle brace will allow you to load the injured ligament in a protected manner.
 These types of braces allow some motion but limit excessive motion that would typically delay the healing process early on.
 Understand that when in a brace, you are limiting the loads to the healing ligament (which the ligament needs to heal).
 This is advantageous early on but is not advised in the long term during day to day activities.
 Ankle braces can in fact be used for athletes when they are back to playing sports for prevention, so don’t completely discredit the use of an ankle brace!